atlassian-archive/dataschool/dataschool/_chapters/how-to-teach-people-sql/appendix/how-regex-works-in-sql.md

 ---
-title: How to use Regex to Create Optimal Search Queries
+title: How Regex in SQL Works
 short: How Regex Works
 section: Appendix
 number: 210